 With new digital workplaces emerging as a norm throughout society, this evolution leads to the further prevalence of remote interviews.
-Even older workers may be asked to have their interview conducted remotely.
+As remote workplaces and work at home opportunities become more bountiful, the greater is the need to master the art of successfully passing online interviews.
+Even older workers may be asked to have their interviews conducted remotely.

 Some may treat a remote interview in the same light as an in-person interview, but several unique challenges present themselves when giving an interview in the digital realm.

 Today, we’re going to investigate how you can prepare for a remote interview, no matter your age group.
 One cannot be too prepared when stepping into the unknown, the following tips will prepare you for any remote interview that comes your way.

 “Sleep is vital to our overall well-being, so it shouldn’t come as much of a surprise that being well-rested before your interview is especially important,” Career Metis stated about sleeping prior to an interview.
 “The benefits one gets when sleeping are unmistakable.
 Your memory will improve greatly, your concentration will become more precise, and your creativity will be sparked anew.”

 While their advice was designed for those preparing for a traditional brick and mortar interview, this is one of the several similarities the two different interviews have in common.
 Sleeping well prior to a remote interview will allow you to perform at your best.